learn-academy-2020-echo/week-1-assessment-M-ram224/interview-questions.md

     - A function is a working statement that takes an argument and returns the value of said statement.

   Researched answer:
     - A function is a reusable block of instructions (code), that ca be called on throughout the the code and return an outcome.
+Arguments behave as local variables